Strategy and Strategy Execution

 First of all, have your sales and marketing team define and agree on what they each need to do exceptionally well to achieve their sales objectives.
 As a result, the team has come up with no more than3 critical success factors.

 Taking that one step further allows each team to drill down and define how they will measure these CSF and build a plan on how they are going to achieve them.

 Step 2: Align Your Teams

 The first step will ensure that both the sales and marketing teams are aligned.
 To align the entire team, you need to bring sales and marketing to share their CSFs and define how they can work best together to achieve their objectives.

 Step 3: Develop and Execute with Accountability

 The key here is developing your team members to improve what they do.
 Have them work with an expert who can help them become better leaders and hold them accountable for effectively executing the CSFs

 Step 4: Track Your CSFs

 As part of generating buy-in from your sales and marketing teams, you have empowered them to define the CSF.
 They have also built the plan and come up with their metrics.
 Developing a monthly tracking and reporting system to provide feedback on how each team member is doing against their CSFs helps keep things real.

 Step 5: Review and Improve

 To conclude the process, I recommend a quarterly review meeting focused on opportunities and ways to improve, drive better execution and crush your sales numbers month over month!

 In conclusion, BU heads should spend as much time planning effective execution as they build marketing plans.
 That would put them in a better position to CRUSH their sales numbers.

 If you have any comments or wish to discuss how we can help you execute with excellence, send me a note or book a time to talk.

-Good luck this year, and congratulations for taking the first step to ensuring you make next to the year you execute with excellence!
+Good luck this year, and congratulations for taking the first step to ensuring you make next year you execute with excellence!